Maurice (novel): Plot summary

-Maurice Hall, age fourteen, discusses sex and women with his prep-school teacher Ben Ducie just before Maurice progresses to his public school.
+Maurice Hall, aged fourteen, discusses sex and women with his prep-school teacher Ben Ducie just before Maurice progresses to his public school.
 Maurice feels removed from the depiction of marriage with a woman as the goal of life.

 After returning home, Maurice learns that George, the servant boy whom Maurice used to play with, had left and becomes heartbroken without knowing why.
 One night, Maurice dreams of a friend who could sacrifice everything for him and vice versa, a friend who would last his whole life.

 Some years later, while studying at Cambridge, Maurice befriends a fellow student, Clive Durham.
-Clive introduces him to ancient Greek writings about same-sex love, including Plato's Symposium, and after a short time the two begin a romantic but completely platonic relationship—at the one-sided demand of Clive, who's a Hellenistic intellectual—which continues until they have left university.
+Clive introduces him to ancient Greek writings about same-sex love, including Plato's Symposium, and after a short time the two begin a romantic but completely non-sexual relationship—at the one-sided demand of Clive, who is a Hellenistic intellectual—which continues until they have left university.

-After visiting Greece, Clive falls ill; on recovery, he ends his relationship with Maurice, professing he is heterosexual and marrying a woman.
-Maurice is devastated, but he becomes a stockbroker, in his spare time helping to operate a Christian mission's boxing gym for working-class boys in the East End.
+After visiting Greece, Clive falls ill; on recovery, he ends his relationship with Maurice, professing he has become heterosexual and intends to marry a woman.
+Maurice is devastated, but he continues his career as a stockbroker in spite of this, spending his spare time helping to operate a Christian mission's boxing gym for working-class boys in the East End.
 Around the same time, Maurice realizes Clive's incompatibility with him and comes to terms with their relationship as one that would never satisfy his physical desires, and one that would end badly for both.

-He makes an appointment with a hypnotist, Mr. Lasker Jones, in an attempt to "cure" himself.
+He makes an appointment with a hypnotist, Mr Lasker Jones, in an attempt to "cure" himself.
 Lasker Jones refers to his condition as "congenital homosexuality" and claims a 50 per cent success rate in curing this "condition".
 After the first appointment, it is clear that the hypnotism has failed.

-Maurice is invited to stay with the Durhams on their estate after Clive gets married; there works a young under-gamekeeper, Alec Scudder, who becomes interested in Maurice but whom Maurice was completely—though unconsciously—attracted to at first sight.
+Maurice is invited to stay with the Durhams on their estate after Clive gets married; there works a young under-gamekeeper, Alec Scudder, who becomes interested in Maurice.
 During his stay, Maurice also realizes he has already stopped having feelings for Clive.
 One night, a despairing Maurice calls out in the darkness to the "friend" from his childhood dream.
 Believing that Maurice is calling for him, Alec climbs to his window with a ladder and the two make love.